mivation/salesforce-integration/README.md

 * Custom Fields
     * Case
         * Previously_Closed__c - Checkbox
-            * This field is used to determine wether or not a record is a void.
+            * This field is used to determine whether or not a record is a void.
     * Opportunity
         * Previously_Closed_Won__c - Checkbox
-            * This field is used to determine wether or not a record is a void.
+            * This field is used to determine whether or not a record is a void.
         * Previously_Meeting_Scheduled__c - Checkbox
-            * This field is used to determine wether or not a record is a void.
+            * This field is used to determine whether or not a record is a void.
 * Custom Objects
     * Mivation_Gateway_mdt - Custom Metadata Object
         * The fields are the same as the custom metadata record above.
 This object is where the metadata record lives.

 # How do I add support for Custom Fields?
 In order to add a custom field you would go to the callout associated with the object.
 For this example, we will use Case.
 Let's say we add a new checkbox field called `Referral_Mentioned__c`.
-This field will be utilized to signify wether or not the support representative mentioned referrals.
+This field will be utilized to signify whether or not the support representative mentioned referrals.
 To add support for this you must do 2 things: Add custom field to SOQL query on the record, and add the field to the JSON generator.
 See Below:
 ## Adding Field To SOQL Query
 ![Custom Field SOQL Query](/.github/images/custom-field-soql-query.gif)